 Donor endowment revenue consists of donations where the amount donated must be maintained in perpetuity.
-A portion of the net investment income earned on the Donor Endowment Fund is included in the Donor Restricted Fund to be used for purposes specified by the donors.
-Any remaining net investment income is included in the Donor Endowment Fund for distribution in future years.
+A portion of the net investment income earned on the donor endowment fund is included in the donor restricted fund to be used for purposes specified by the donors.
+Any remaining net investment income is included in the donor endowment fund for distribution in future years.
 Net investment income includes realized investment earnings, as well as changes in unrealized investment gains and losses.

-Unrestricted Fund
+Unrestricted fund

-Unrestricted revenue consists of donations, grants and special events, which have not been designated as endowments or donor restricted revenue.
+Unrestricted revenue consists of donations, grants and special events that have not been designated as endowments or donor restricted revenue.
 Unrestricted expenses include costs directly related to earning unrestricted revenue and administration costs.
-Net investment income earned on non-endowment funds is reflected in the Unrestricted Fund.
+Net investment income earned on non-endowment funds is reflected in the unrestricted fund.
 Net investment income includes realized investment earnings, as well as changes in unrealized investment gains and losses.